-Let us mention also that for surfaces of genus higher than one by Kozlov's theorem there are no nontrivial analytic integrals of the geodesic flow \cite{Koz}.
+Let us mention also that there are no nontrivial analytic integrals of the geodesic flows on surfaces of genus higher than one by Kozlov's theorem \cite{Koz}.

-In what follows we shall work in other global coordinate system on the torus called semi-geodesic (or equidistant).
-It is built with the help of one regular invariant torus of the geodesic flow, call it $L$, which projects diffeomorphically to the configuration space $\mathbb{T}^2$.
-It was proved in \cite{B0} that such an invariant torus always exists and the Riemannian metric can be written in the form
+In what follows we shall work also with another global coordinate system on the torus called Semi-geodesic (or equidistant).
+It is built with the help of one regular Liouville invariant torus of the geodesic flow, call it $L$, which projects diffeomorphically to the configuration space $\mathbb{T}^2$.
+It follows from \cite{B0} that such an invariant torus always exists and the Riemannian metric can be written in the form

 where the family $\{t=const\}$ is the family of geodesics of the chosen invariant torus.
-Amazingly for our approach both coordinates will play a very important role while each of (c) and (s) have their own advantages.
+Interestingly for our approach both coordinates will play a very important role while each of them (c) and (s) have their own advantages.
 In both coordinate systems the condition of flow-invariance can be reduced to a quasi-linear system of equations on the coefficients of polynomial $F_n$.
-However for the case (c) this system gets the form
+For the case (c) this system gets the form